 How do you deal with weight gain and body image issues after letting go of restriction and food rules?

 Body acceptance is HARD.
 It doesn’t happen overnight and it’s definitely a lifelong journey.
-I still have to work on it every single day.
 I won’t sugarcoat it: we live in a society that idealizes thin bodies and marginalizes pretty much every other body shape.
 The external reminders that our bodies are wrong or less than can feel constant and unrelenting.

 My biggest piece of advice is to surround yourself with as much body diversity and body positivity as you can.
 This likely means going on a major social media overhaul.
 Unfollow all accounts that make you feel bad about your body or doubt your self-worth and then follow a bunch of accounts featuring diverse bodies doing lots of cool things.
 If you’re into podcasts, there are some anti-diet shows that you can listen to.

 Buying clothes that fit your body and make you feel comfortable is important.
-Donate what doesn’t fit and set a budget for how you’re going to restock your wardrobe with intentional pieces that make you feel good (try secondhand first then research sustainable clothing brands that offer diverse sizes if you must buy new).
+Donate what doesn’t fit and set a budget for how you’re going to restock your wardrobe with intentional pieces that feel more comfortable (try secondhand first then research sustainable clothing brands that offer diverse sizes if you must buy new).
 Check out “fatshion” blogs and social media accounts for inspiration.
 Jes Baker has an incredible list of body-posi media to follow.

 If friends or family members make remarks about your body, shut it down.
 Tell them you’d appreciate them not commenting on your body.
 Make it an off-limits topic much like religion or politics.